 To all website owners, this will sound familiar.
 You’re sitting around by yourself, or with friends, family, or coworkers.
-You are trying to figure out how to best engage your leads and customers, sell more products, or just “stay top-of-mind” for your target audience, and someone decides there’s a solution that can solve all of those problems at once: an email newsletter!
+You are trying to figure out how to best engage your leads and customers, sell more products, or just “stay top-of-mind” for your target audience, and someone decides there’s a solution that can solve all of those problems at once: I need to send out effective newsletters!
 You think, “I know you/I am right about this, but:

 How do I start? | Who has the time? | How much is this going to cost? | Do I have the programming skills? | Will my newsletter and hard work get rejected?

 Ok, maybe we will never admit that last one to others, however most of these questions are valid points.

 - Companies who send automated emails are 133% more likely to send relevant messages that correspond with a customer’s purchase cycle. – Lenskold and Pedowitz Groups

 - About 53% of emails are opened on mobile devices. – Campaign Monitor